 2.8 Existing Right of way (ROW)

-As per relevant information from respective PWD, NH Division and revenue maps from revenue department, the existing total ROW of NH-515 is found 45m approximately as mentioned in Table 2.3.
+As per relevant information from respective PWD, NH Division and revenue maps, the existing total ROW at built up area and rural area are found approx. 45m in total as mentioned in Table 2.3.